zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 Stop after match
 ----------------

-Stop evaluation of other, following workflows that would match other wise.
+Stop evaluation of other, following workflows that would match otherwise.

 Default: ``no``

 Priority
 --------

-By adjusting the priority you decide when a workflow is checked on.
+You decide at which point your workflow is evaluated.
 Priorities are sorted descending – this means that a workflow matching can stop matching in specific situations.